reefland/ansible-k3s-argocd-renovate/docs/kube-vip-settings.md

     ...

-      # To use Kube-VIP Cloud Provider as LoadBalancer
+      # To use Kube-VIP Cloud Provider to enable using an address pool with Kube-VIP
       lb:
-        # When enabled, this will disable k3s built-in Klipper Load Balancer and enable kube-vip LB
-        # instead.

         # When enabled, you must define variable "vip_lb_ip_range" at host or group level within
         # inventory, host_var or group_var file.
 This must be set to an IP range or CIDR range.
         # This will define the pool of IP addresses to hand out to serviced of type LoadBalancer.
         enabled: true
   ```

 * Pin which version of Kube-vip Cloud Provider Load Balancer to install.
 This value should be defined in the inventory file or group_vars file or can be updated directly here.